ArtnerC/Patcher/README.md

 Patcher
 =======

-Creates and download+applies patches for application files for a program.
+Creates and download+applies incremental patches for application files for a program.

 This is an unbranded version of the patcher used by [Project Visitor](http://www.projectvisitor.com).